Line98Dev/offline-video-editing/Design/DomainModel.md

 ### Teletration (implements Content)
 - Name (String): The name of the telestration.
-- Type (String): The type of the telestration (line, square, circle, custom, etc.)
+- Type (String): The type of the telestration (line, square, circle, custom, etc.).
 - Color (String): The color of the telestration.
 - X & Y (Integers): The coordinates (x and y respectively) where the telestration is.